 We welcome applications for students to join us at the normal entry points (Year 7 and Year 12) and for other year groups where families move into the area or wish to change schools.
-For students in our partner primary schools:

 We have a range of activities to help ensure that the transition from Year 6 into Year 7 is one that children look forward to and enjoy.
 All Year 6 pupils are invited to join the induction programme in July to spend two days in the Academy meeting their new classmates and teachers.
 There are also opportunities for parents to meet senior staff.